Value Investing, Strategy & Screening Guide + eBook/pdf

 Buffett refused to buy Amazon until 2019 because it did not meet his value criteria.
 By failing to buy Amazon before 2019, Berkshire Hathaway missed out on vast amounts of share value.
 Amazon’s market cap grew from $13.57 billion in April 2006 to $884.52 billion in September 2019, Macrotrends estimates.

-Buffett still made money from his other investments, but he could have made more money had he owned Amazon.
-By being risk-averse, Buffett cost himself and Berkshire Hathaway shareholders’ money.
+Buffett still made money from his other investments but could have made more if he owned Amazon.
+By being risk-averse, Buffett cost himself and Berkshire Hathaway shareholders money.

 The greatest disadvantages to value investing are those that can destroy any investor.
 Those weaknesses are overconfidence and complacency.

-Many value investors make the mistake of thinking their holdings are immune from market forces and totally ignore the market and news.
+Many value investors think their holdings are immune from market forces and ignore the market and news.
 This mistake can hurt you in two ways.
 First, you can miss opportunities in the market, like new businesses or sexy stocks.
 Second, market forces and competition can destroy the value of even the best stocks.

 The Value Trap